-General Crook Trail is a 58.2 mile moderately trafficked point-to-point trail located near Happy Jack, AZ that offers scenic views and is good for all skill levels.
+General Crook Trail is a 58.2 mile moderately trafficked point-to-point trail located near Happy Jack, Arizona that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.

 Directions from Flagstaff: Drive about 55 miles south on Forest Highway 3.
 Turn south (right) on AZ 87 and drive 9 miles to FR 300.
 You'll find a number of access points along this road.
 FH 3 and AZ 87 are paved.
 FR 300 is graveled and suitable for passenger vehicles except during winter when it is closed.